 Highly Effective Effective Improvement Necessary Ineffective School librarian will display commitment to the education of the students in the school, not just his/her own students.
-Librarian will make changes and take risks to ensure student success and advocate for students' individualized needs.
-School librarian will display commitment to the education of his/her students.
-Librarian will attempt to remedy obstacles around student achievement and will advocate for students' individualized needs. commitment to the education of his/her School librarian rarely or never displays commitment to the education of his/her students.
+Librarian will make changes and take risks to ensure student success and advocate for students' individualized needs. attempt to remedy obstacles around commitment to the education of his/her School librarian rarely or never displays commitment to the education of his/her students.
 Librarian accepts failure as par for the course and does not advocate for students' needs.